 Prerequisite: Program admission; LETA 1010; LETA 1024; LETA 1026; LETA 1030; LETA 1032.
 This course examines enforcement of traffic laws and procedures for traffic accident investigation.
 Emphasis is placed on Georgia traffic laws, traffic law enforcement, recognition of impaired driving, and traffic accident investigation.
 Topics include: regulations, impaired driving, and traffic accident investigation.
 This course is limited to students enrolled in the Basic Law Enforcement Technical Certificate of Credit.
+Successful completion of LETA 1028 will fulfill the academic requirement for CRJU Elective Credit or CRJU 1056.

-LETA 1030 - Principles of Law Enforcement for Basic Law Enforcement
+LETA 1030 - Principles of Law Enforcement for Basic Law Enforcement 3

 Prerequisite: Program admission; LETA 1024; LETA 1026; LETA 1032.
 This course examines the principles of the organization, administration, and duties of federal, state and local law enforcement agencies.
 Topics include: history and philosophy of law enforcement, evaluation of administrative practices, problems in American law enforcement agencies, emerging concepts, professionalism, and community crime prevention programs.
 This course is limited to students enrolled in the Basic Law Enforcement Technical Certificate of Credit.
+Successful completion of LETA 1030 will fulfill the academic requirement for CRJU 1040